 The Oklahoma Department of Libraries (ODL) has adapted some of its services to assist the Office of Management and Enterprise Services with the legislative mandate, Oklahoma State Government Open Documents Initiative [62 O.S., §34.11.3(C)].
 ODL has in place software (CONTENTdm), which offers a platform to discover and search electronic state documents.
-This partnership will result in a significant anticipated cost savings for the Office of Management and Enterprise Services.
+This partnership resulted in significant cost savings for the Office of Management and Enterprise Services.
 It also results in Oklahomans having increased access to information produced by state agencies without needing to know which agency created the information or having to travel to obtain copies of the information.
+Currently 22,666 state publications are available online, with full text search capabilities.
+1,417 audits prepared by the Office of State Auditor and Inspector are included in our digital collections.